vxhernandez/behind_the_wheel/README.md

 Car Dealership Database Project

 ---
-This repository serves as a showcase of my experience in database management and analysis techniques and demonstrates my end-to-end skills in handling the database development lifecycle.
-From requirements analysis and planning, designing an ERD, executing end-to-end ETL processes, database creation using SQL Server to developing visually intuitive dashboards.
+This repository serves as a showcase of my experience in database management, analysis techniques and demonstrates my end-to-end skills in handling the database development lifecycle.

 ### Key Features: